 September is one of Vancouver's best month's temperature-wise, hopefully, mild and clear skies; but, be prepared for wet, dull, and gray skies.
 The average temperature in September is 58 F. The average high can reach 65 F, and the average low goes down to about 50 F. In a city that is famous for its rain, September is not the rainiest by far.
 You can expect about eight days, or about one-quarter of the month, to be rainy.

 What to Pack

-Consider when you are packing that Vancouver is a laid back city, more partial to socks and sandals than high heels and stockings.
-Residents are generally an active bunch that dress in sportswear.
+Consider when you are packing that Vancouver is a laid-back city, more partial to socks and sandals than high heels and stockings.
+Residents are generally an active bunch that dresses in sportswear.

 - The first Monday of September is the Labor Day holiday.
 Banks and most stores will be closed.
 Expect crowds.